9 Quick And Easy Knit Gift Ideas And Patterns With Step By Step Instructions

 3. Celebration Crowns – 1-1.5 hours

 Knit crowns add fun and whimsy to any event.
 Wear them for birthdays, holidays, game nights and any celebration.
-I’ve noticed that kids are extra silly when wearing these crowns!
+I’ve noticed that kids and adults are extra silly when wearing these crowns!

 Check out the full Celebration Crown pattern here.